mgaffigan/Rmg.Tds/Readme.md

 to SQL Server versions from 2000 to 2019.
 It also implements the SQL Server Resolution Protocol (SSRP) to resolve server names and ports for named instances.

+## Maturity

+⚠️ This project is in development and is not suitable for production use.
+It runs, it works.
+It will process queries.
+But eventually you will find a bug and it will crash.

 ## Overview